 See how we ranked Kiss' albums from weakest to strongest.

-10 Years Ago: Sammy Hagar Gets His Jimmy Buffett On With ‘Livin’ It Up’
+That Time Sammy Hagar Got His Jimmy Buffett On With ‘Livin’ It Up’

 Revisiting Def Leppard’s Pivotal ‘High ‘n’ Dry’ LP

 Before Def Leppard sold 25 million copies of Hysteria, even before they sold 10 million units of Pyromania, they sold next to nothing of an album many devoted fans consider their very best.

 35 Years Ago: Foreigner ‘4’ Reaches for Perfection